What is Break-even

 |Break-even units Nos||20,000||13,333||40,000|

 Assuming that prices later down to Rs.
-90/calculator, since Mr. X now has a market share of 40,000 calculators, he is still breaking-even in a difficult market.
+90/calculator, since Mr. X now has a market share of 40,000 calculators, he is still breaking-even in a challenging market.

 If Mr. X had not adjusted his pricing when prices were high, he would’ve now reported negative profits at Rs.
 90 / calculator.
-This makes the business vulnerable to market forces, and confidence of bankers / lenders on such businesses may get dented.
+This makes the business vulnerable to market forces, and bankers / lenders’ confidence in such businesses may get dented.

 Benefits of knowing your break-even